Eat more fiber. You've probably heard it before. But do you know why fiber is so good for your health?

 - Insoluble fiber.
 This type of fiber promotes the movement of material through your digestive system and increases stool bulk, so it can be of benefit to those who struggle with constipation or irregular stools.
 Whole-wheat flour, wheat bran, nuts, beans and vegetables, such as cauliflower, green beans and potatoes, are good sources of insoluble fiber.

-Most plant-based foods, such as oatmeal and beans, contain both soluble and insoluble fiber.
-However, the amount of each type varies in different plant foods.
+The amount of soluble and insoluble fiber varies in different plant foods.
 To receive the greatest health benefit, eat a wide variety of high-fiber foods.

 - Normalizes bowel movements.
 Dietary fiber increases the weight and size of your stool and softens it.
 A bulky stool is easier to pass, decreasing your chance of constipation.
 If you have loose, watery stools, fiber may help to solidify the stool because it absorbs water and adds bulk to stool.

 - Helps maintain bowel health.
 A high-fiber diet may lower your risk of developing hemorrhoids and small pouches in your colon (diverticular disease).
+Studies have also found that a high-fiber diet likely lowers the risk of colorectal cancer.
 Some fiber is fermented in the colon.
 Researchers are looking at how this may play a role in preventing diseases of the colon.

 - Lowers cholesterol levels.
 Soluble fiber found in beans, oats, flaxseed and oat bran may help lower total blood cholesterol levels by lowering low-density lipoprotein, or "bad," cholesterol levels.
 Studies also have shown that high-fiber foods may have other heart-health benefits, such as reducing blood pressure and inflammation.